kbaggen/SPINDELMATE/README.md

 > 9. Hit and run the “Window batch file” named “SETUP_USB_COMX” Now the iBLOPPPER`ESP32 software get installed.

-If something goes wrong you can erase everything after editing accordingly as above by running “Erase_USB_COMX” (esptool.exe -p COM4 -b 115200 erase_flash).

 NOTICE!
 Please remember to hold and press “BOOT” when you see “…………..——–…………………….———” during upload/install of the ESP32.
 If updating to new build and/or making use of an ESP32 from earlier project, ensure to erase everything as else you will get instability issues.
 Secondly, always pull the power from iBLOPPER´ESP32 after installing before setting it up.
+If something goes wrong you can erase everything after editing accordingly as above by running “Erase_USB_COMX” (esptool.exe -p COM4 -b 115200 erase_flash).

+###Setup
-but basically you just need the 8-10 ciffer (chip id of ESP32) number as seen when setting up wifi for logger, and use this number as you Username when creating an account at TILTPILLHUB CLOUD.
+Power on the logger.
+Setup the wifi by joining the Portal of the logger by ip 192.168.4.1 (if it do not come up by it self).
+You will need the 8-10 ciffer (chip id of ESP32) number as seen when setting up wifi for logger so notice it, and use this number as you Username when creating an account at TILTPILLHUB CLOUD.
+That is it.

-Binfil and istall for TILTPILLHUB is under releases here at Github.

-Some screen shorts:

-Main screeen!
+###A bit more overview of what TILTPILLHUB can do in picture form
 ![Overview2_TILTPILLHUB](https://user-images.githubusercontent.com/16992918/216659482-7c5874e1-c3ca-4bc6-96b4-3485cd1c1937.png)